 - Member of the Board of Trustees, University of Texas Law School Foundation

-Wilson S. Neely is a Partner in the Firm’s Corporate Department.
-Wilson practices primarily in the mergers and acquisitions area and also in the capital markets area.
+Wilson S. Neely is Of Counsel at Simpson Thacher & Bartlett LLP.
+Wilson has practiced primarily in the mergers and acquisitions area and also in the capital markets area.
 He has worked on numerous private equity transactions, including leveraged buyouts, recapitalizations, and strategic partnerships between private equity funds and corporate partners.
 In addition, he has overseen a number of initial public offerings, involving both common stock and high yield securities.

 The Legal 500 United States has consistently named Wilson a “Leading Lawyer” since 2014.
 He has also been recognized as a top private equity lawyer by Chambers USA every year since 2008.
 Sources describe him as a “phenomenal lawyer with a deep history” in private equity matters and transactional work for prominent sponsor clients.
 Wilson was also recognized in 2009 by the AmLaw Daily as a “Dealmaker of the Week” for leading the Simpson Thacher team that helped Blackstone consummate the $2.7 billion leveraged buyout of AB InBev’s Busch Entertainment amusement park business, including SeaWorld and Busch Gardens.
 At the time, The American Lawyer recognized it as one of the biggest leveraged buyout deals since the beginning of the market downturn in mid-2007.